PANTHEON X Price Hits $0.0020 (XPN)

-PANTHEON X (CURRENCY:XPN) traded up 5.2% against the US dollar during the 1-day period ending at 17:00 PM E.T. on February 4th.
-During the last seven days, PANTHEON X has traded 7.9% higher against the US dollar.
-One PANTHEON X coin can now be purchased for $0.0020 or 0.00000005 BTC on major exchanges.
-PANTHEON X has a market capitalization of $1.36 million and $295,132.00 worth of PANTHEON X was traded on exchanges in the last day.
+PANTHEON X (CURRENCY:XPN) traded 1.8% lower against the U.S. dollar during the 1 day period ending at 15:00 PM Eastern on February 5th.
+During the last week, PANTHEON X has traded 20.8% lower against the U.S. dollar.
+One PANTHEON X coin can currently be purchased for $0.0020 or 0.00000005 BTC on popular cryptocurrency exchanges.
+PANTHEON X has a market cap of $1.33 million and $50,946.00 worth of PANTHEON X was traded on exchanges in the last 24 hours.

 - Parkgene (GENE) traded flat against the dollar and now trades at $25.59 or 0.00045023 BTC.